loglizzy/roblox-server-scrapper/README.md

 ping
 ```
 id

-  A unique ID for that game instance
+  A unique ID for that server

 ### maxPlayers
 Maximum players amount allowed in that server